APSL/redux-i18n/README.md

 }
 ```

-And then, you can use *i18n* function in your render method.
+...then, you will can use *i18n* method in your component.

 ```javascript
 render() {